 Antoinette van Laarhoven

-Antoinette van Laarhoven's research focuses on the psychoneurophysiology of itch and pain, with a special interest in unravelling the mechanisms of chronic itch and pain conditions, due to inflammatory (e.g., atopic dermatitis, rheumatoid arthritis) and non-inflammatory (e.g., post-burn itch, fibromyalgia) conditions.
-She specifically focuses on the role of psychological processes, including attentional processing and expectations, in the experience of these somatosensory sensations.
-She makes use of induced itch and pain by use of quantitative sensory testing (QST), neurophysiological electroencephalography (EEG) measures, and behavioural tasks (e.g., the dot-probe task, Flanker task), and eye tracking.
+Dr. van Laarhoven investigates the role of psychophysiological processes in itch and pain, for instance due to inflammatory (e.g., atopic dermatitis, rheumatoid arthritis) and non-inflammatory (e.g., post-burn itch, fibromyalgia) conditions.
+Her research line primarily focuses on how attentional processes and expectancies can aggravate and relief itch and pain.
+Various psychophysiological measures are applied within her experimental research, for instance itch and pain inductions by quantitative sensory testing (QST), electroencephalography (EEG), behavioral tasks (e.g., the dot-probe task, Flanker task), and eye tracking.
 Recently, she implemented the use of virtual reality in her research.
 The psychophysiological knowledge obtained could contribute to prevention, early diagnosis of patients at risk to develop chronic itch or pain (e.g., based on biomarkers), and more effective treatment of chronic diseases.
 The final aim is to improve patients' well-being.

 - Coordinator and lecturer of the elective Pharmacological and biological approaches to clinical and health psychology

-- International Forum for the Study of itch (IFSI) Travel grant for the 7th World Congress on Itch, 2013, Boston, USA.
+2013/2015: International Forum for the Study of itch (IFSI) Travel grants to present at the World Congresses on Itch.

-Dutch Society for Psychodermatology (NVPD) – Article prize for the best publication in the field of Psychodermatology in the years 2010 and 2011.
+2011: Dutch Society for Psychodermatology (NVPD) – Article prize for the best publication in the field of Psychodermatology over 2010 and 2011.

 Supervised PhD candidates

-- L. Weng, Transferability of the placebo and nocebo effect between itch and pain
+- LingLing Weng, Transferability of the placebo and nocebo effect between itch and pain

-- D.J.P.
-Bartels, Induction of expectancy mechanisms underlying placebo and nocebo effects applied to physical sensations
+- Danielle Bartels, Induction of expectancy mechanisms underlying placebo and nocebo effects applied to physical sensations, 2020

-- K.J.
-Peerdeman, Harnessing placebo effects by targeting expectancies
+- Kaya Peerdeman, Harnessing placebo effects by targeting expectancies, 2018